Cerliponase Alfa Dosage

 -The manufacturer product information should be consulted.

--Seek medical attention if any signs/symptoms of a hypersensitivity reaction (e.g., fever, vomiting, irritability) or signs/symptoms of anaphylaxis occur.
+-Advise patients/caregivers to seek medical attention if any signs/symptoms of a hypersensitivity reaction (e.g., fever, vomiting, irritability) or signs/symptoms of anaphylaxis occur.

 More about cerliponase alfa